hashxim/hconMD/Work_MD/Choosing Career That Fulfills you.md

 Personality tests offer ways to think about what makes you unique—whether or not you believe their underlying premise or even the results.

 ## Preferred Work Style
+Do you prefer structure or do you prefer lots of blank space without much guidance?
+Do you prefer to work closely with others

 ---